haverford-cs/cs360-project-vjmoriarty/README.md

  variables, and added cases number for death predictions.
 - Formalized pipeline: ARIMA vs. ConvLSTM per state, may use ensemble if the differences in predictions are not crazily large.

+### 12/05/2020 - 6 hrs
+- Fixed dataset problem with LSTM.
+5-D data structure.
+- Built a temporary LSTM architecture, tested with sample data
+- Added basic ARIMAX training steps.
-- TODO: build the actual models and design fine tuning pipeline for LSTM.
+- TODO: Architecture search and hyper-parameter tuning for LSTM
+- TODO: ARIMAX full pipeline
+- TODO: Prediction dataset and pipeline

 ### To be Continued...